The Wrexham to Bidston railway

 Long since withdrawn Class 25 No. 25265 comes off the bridge and into Hawarden Bridge station on 12 September 1985.
 The Hydraulic apparatus to swing the bridge was formally housed in a large brick tower immediately behind the loco and it was demolished in 1980.
 The tall semaphore has also succumbed to progress and is now a two aspect colour light signal.
 The train is mainly formed of scrap wagons because at this time the old steelworks was in the process of being demolished.

 56010 waits patiently in the station for the preceding passenger train to clear Penyffordd on 21st April 1995.
 The train is returning steel wagons to Port Talbot and the three wagons behind the loco contain steel shavings from the coating process.
-This scrap steel is now carried in bogie box wagons with detachable roofs.
+This scrap steel was later carried in bogie box wagons with detachable roofs.

 67004 "Post Haste" is seen at Hawarden Bridge hauling a Merseyrail class 507 unit from Birkenhead North depot to Eastleigh for refurbishment on the 8th of March 2004.
 Such workings became commonplace until recently as the entire Merseyrail electric fleet was put through works.